awsdocs/amazon-ec2-user-guide/doc_source/using-vpc.md

 Instances launched into a default subnet have access to the internet, as the VPC is configured to assign public IP addresses and DNS hostnames, and the main route table is configured with a route to an internet gateway attached to the VPC\.

 For the subnets that you create in your VPCs, do one of the following to ensure that instances that you launch in these subnets have access to the internet:
 + Configure an internet gateway\.
-For more information, see [Connect subnets to the internet using an internet gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html) in the *Amazon VPC User Guide*\.
+For more information, see [Connect to the internet using an internet gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html) in the *Amazon VPC User Guide*\.
 + Configure a public NAT gateway\.
 For more information, see [Access the internet from a private subnet](https://docs.aws.amazon.com/vpc/latest/userguide/nat-gateway-scenarios.html#public-nat-internet-access) in the *Amazon VPC User Guide*\.

 ## SSH access to your instances<a name="ssh-access-to-vpc"></a>